Micha-89/Micha-89/README.md

 - Enjoying the Berlin nightlife (when possible)
 - Traveling, if there is history, and culture involved

-### Please contact me trough LinkedIn: https://www.linkedin.com/in/michael-raman/
+### You can contact me trough LinkedIn or by e-mail for questions and job offers: https://www.linkedin.com/in/michael-raman/ / raman_michael@hotmail.com